This promotional material is intended for UK Healthcare Professionals only.

 BOTOX® has safety and tolerability experience from +30 years of use in a range of conditions5-7

-BOTOX® is generally well-tolerated in overactive bladder (OAB)5
+BOTOX® is generally well tolerated in OAB5

-Adapted from BOTOX® Summary of Product Characteristics.
-Last accessed April 2024.5
+Adapted from BOTOX® Summary of Product Characteristics.5

 Clean intermittent catheterisation (CIC) rates that are low and predominantly transient8,9